parthgoswami-github/prod/contributorblog_1/index.md

 <br/>

-I'd like to thank Prathamesh for his time and an enlighting conversation.
-I will leave you all with my favorite takeaway from this interview..
+I'd like to thank Prathamesh for his time and an enlightening conversation.
+I will leave you all with my favorite takeaway from this interview...
 ###### I always recommend people choose a project that inspires them, motivates them, and is something that they use every day.